CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/tutorial_song.md

 After starting the application, the tracks will be displayed at the top of the screen.

-\* If there are multiple tracks, click on the track name (or timeline) labeled "Song 1" to display the piano roll at the bottom of the screen.
+If there are multiple tracks, click on the track name (or timeline) labeled "Song 1" to display the piano roll at the bottom of the screen.

 ![interface](images/tutorial_song_1.png)

+\* Right-click on the character image on the right and turn on "View Larger" to enlarge the image vertically.

 ## 2. Set the tempo and time signature